shrey7070/shrey7070/README.md

 ## 🧠 Fun Fact

-I love solving ambiguous problems, leading design discussions, and turning ideas into reality—whether it’s building a new chat feature or debugging a weird edge case at 2AM.
+I love solving ambiguous problems, leading design discussions, and turning ideas into reality, whether it’s building a new chat feature or debugging a weird edge case at 2AM.

 ---